Tracking URLs in Zendesk

 Assigning to Boone initially since the Commons Zendesk widget has been customized by the dev team.
 Any ideas?

-#1 Updated by Matt Gold about 4 years ago
+#1 Updated by Matt Gold over 4 years ago

 - File Screen Shot 2015-10-02 at 9.00.59 PM.png Screen Shot 2015-10-02 at 9.00.59 PM.png added